 Carol B. Muller

-Carol B. Muller is the Executive Director of Wise Ventures, Office of Faculty Development, Diversity and Engagement.
-Wise Ventures serves to communicate, build networks, and in a variety of other ways to support and advance gender equity in science and engineering among the faculty.
-In this role, she guides the faculty members who lead Stanford’s Faculty Women’s Forum, connects Stanford's Gabilan Fellows, and serves as a catalyst for a variety of programs and networks to build and support a culture of inclusion at Stanford.
+Carol B. Muller is a senior consultant within the Office of Faculty Development, Diversity & Inclusion.
+As the Executive Director of Wise Ventures, she engaged in work to communicate, to build networks, and in a variety of other ways to support and advance gender equity in Stanford's academic cultures, particularly in science and engineering fields.
+She also has guided the faculty members who lead Stanford’s Faculty Women’s Forum, connects Stanford's Gabilan Fellows, and has served as a catalyst for a variety of programs and networks to build and support a culture of inclusion at Stanford.
 A university administrator, educator, and social entrepreneur, Carol's past experience includes serving as associate dean for Thayer School of Engineering at Dartmouth, where she co-founded the campus-wide Women in Science Project.
 She also founded and was chief executive of MentorNet, a large-scale online nonprofit global mentoring network advancing diversity in engineering and science.
 As consulting associate professor of mechanical engineering at Stanford, she collaborated with faculty and staff to create “New Century Scholars: Teaching, Learning, and Your Academic Career,” a summer workshop designed for new engineering faculty members across the U.S. Carol earned the A.B. degree in philosophy at Dartmouth, and A.M. and Ph.D. degrees in education administration and policy analysis at Stanford, and continues to build upon research in the design and implementation of programs.